reserve-protocol/reserve-index-dtf/README.md

 `REBALANCE_MANAGER` is expected to be the timelock of the rebalancing governor associated with the Folio.

 `AUCTION_LAUNCHER` is expected to be a semi-trusted EOA or multisig; They can open auctions within the bounds set by governance, hopefully adding basket definition and pricing precision.
 If they are offline the auction can be opened through the permissonless route instead.
 If the `AUCTION_LAUNCHER` is not just offline but actively evil, at-best they can maximally deviate rebalancing within the governance-granted range, or prevent a Folio from rebalancing entirely by repeatedly closing-out auctions.
-(TODO follow-up after deciding on whether to keep the "no backpedaling" property during audit, in which case they can also cause double-trading arbitrarily)

 There is no limit to how many auctions can be opened during a rebalance, just how many auction lengths fit within the rebalance period.